Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/START_HERE.md

 ## What To Expect

 The reviews are direct but not dismissive.
-They credit real strengths, name limits, and keep the review judgments tied to specific layers rather than global approval or rejection.
+They credit real strengths, name limits, and separate layer-level judgment from full-path judgment rather than relying on global approval or rejection.